msellan/wcg_bash/README.md

 <h3>create_table</h3>

-The <code>create_table</code> function is not used directly by the script but exists to document the method used to create the 'wcg_workunits' table in the 'wcg' MySQL database.
+The <code>create_table</code> function is not used directly by the script but can be called in interactive mode aand used to create the 'wcg_workunits' table in the 'wcg' MySQL database.
 It presumes an existing MySQL instance and database.

-<h3>create_insert</h3>

-The <code>create_insert</code> function is called by the <code>create_load</code> function to build the beginning of the SQL load script.
-This provides the INSERT to insert new records into the database.

-<h3>create_update</h3>

-The <code>create_update</code> function is called by the <code>create_load</code> function at the end to build the UPDATE statement to update existing records in the database.
-This is not a stand-alone statement but uses ON DUPLICATE KEY UPDATE as a part of the INSERT statement.
-The WCG "WorkunitID" is the primary key for the database.

 <h3>print_env</h3>